10 Helpful / 0 Not

 9 Helpful / 0 Not

-Pros: The custom targets are a playful touch, and the designers were smart enough to limit them to only 6; the other 12 are standard baskets.
+Pros: NSRA has hit the big time with level, concrete tee pads now!!
+Tee #1 still has a gravel puddle, but that's easy to work around and soon to be remedied.
+The custom targets are a playful touch, but most players want standard baskets, so that's what you get on every hole.
+Some art targets remain for those who are in a playful mood, but the standard baskets are close by for the rest of us.
 The trees, the blackberry thickets, and the various slopes give plenty of incentive to throw carefully, but there are few places where you're likely to permanently lose your pet driver.
+The blackberry thickets have been so hacked by golfers looking for discs that they are thoroughly networked by trails.
+The thickets look horrendous from a distance, but you can nearly always walk to your disc.
+Nearly.
 The park is large enough that you can't throw out of bounds unless you really work at it.
 Open fields around the parking lot give you virtually limitless space to learn the characteristics of a new driver, or just to warm up.

 Wildlife adds a nice touch - in the winter the course is thick with fresh elk tracks, bald eagles and trumpeter swans cruise overhead, and big hawks skim the fields surrounding the parking lot.
 Owl pellets full of little white bones litter the ground under the cedar tree at hole 12.
 I spoke to a man whose dog had recently flushed a cougar from the blackberries behind hole 4.

 Cons: Your first drive parallels the only path from the parking lot into the main area of the park.
 On a nice afternoon, you'll wait for families strolling into and out of the park, oblivious to your impatience to get started.
 (After Hole 1, there's much better separation between discgolfers and other park users.)
-The gravel tee pads have a temporary look.
-I hope tee signs are being planned.
 It's wet in the winter; I play in lightweight hiking boots.
 A line at the bottom of the map says something about 6 miles.
 The course is long, but not that long!
-You'll walk close to 2 miles; the actual fairways may total 6,000 feet.
+You'll walk close to 2 miles; the actual fairways total about 6,000 feet.

 Other Thoughts: The course is new this winter (2007-2008), and so am I; walking it inspired me to buy my first discs.
 It still has rough edges, but is eminently playable, especially if you print the map found under the Links/Files tab.